 epinio app logs --follow mysimpleapp

-However, you might need to test parts of your application using a different port.
-For these specific cases, you can run the following command:
+However, you might need to test parts of your application using different ports.
+For these cases, run the following command, for example:

 epinio app port-forward mysimpleapp 8080:8080

-For more information, you can see the Port Fowarding page.
+For more information, see the port forwarding page.